-Another interesting feature of the interior are the lovely 15th-century wagon roofs of the north and south aisles.
+Another interesting feature of the interior is the lovely 15th-century wagon roof of the north and south aisles.
 There are a number of Georgian box pews against the north wall, and a very large and striking sculpted royal coat of arms to Charles II, crafted by Michael Chuke (see Kilkhampton).

 In the chancel is a huge collection of encaustic Barnstaple tiles, dated to about 1400.
 These were protected in vaults beneath the floor for many years, and as a result, many retain their original glazing.
 The tiles depict a variety of subjects, including pelicans, lions, gryphons, and floral designs.
 At the south-east end of the church is the effigy tomb of Sir John Charmond (d.
 1624).

 The font is Norman and is probably one of the earliest in Cornwall.
 The pulpit is Georgian, in Gothic style.
 The reredos is a stunning piece of marble sculpture, inscribed with the text of the Ten Commandments and the Communion service.
 It was given by the architect employed to extend Launcells House from 1765-1775.
 The reredos was his gift of thanks that construction was finished without any accidents.